kinokasai/prc/doc/intro.md

 Programming with events is abstracted away by the notion of stream, which enables a purely equational approach to programming.

-Such code is then compiled to the following javascript:
+Such code is then compiled to the following Javascript:

 ````javascript